bafiantje/Game-of-life/README.md

 * A dead cell with 3 living neighbors gets revived.

 * A dead cell with more or less than 3 living neighbors stay dead.

+### Instructions

+To start the game.
+You can place your cells by clicking on each individual box visible on the screen.
+You'll know you have placed your cell if the box turns into a black color.

+To start the simulation, press Enter.

+To pause the simulation, press Space.

+To clear the simulation, press C.

+To randomize the simulation, press R.

+To slow down the simulation, press S.

+To speed up the simulation, press F.

 ## The Assignment